Sharon Knight (musician)

 Sharon Knight is a San Francisco-based neopagan composer, singer, and multi-instrumentalist known for writing, recording, and performing Celtic fusion music she calls Neofolk Romantique.
-She also records and performs harder edged music with Middle Eastern themes as the frontperson of the pagan rock/folk metal group Pandemonaeon.
+She also records and performs harder edged music with Middle Eastern themes as the front-person of the pagan rock/folk metal group Pandemonaeon.
 Knight is the co-owner of Trance Jam Records.

 Biography

 Sharon Elizabeth Knight was born on January 8, 1966, and raised in Redwood City, California.
-She studied in the Feri tradition of witchcraft with Gabriel Carrillo and has also studied Thelema and Tibetan Buddhism.
+She studied in the Feri tradition of witchcraft with Gabriel Carrillo.
+Knight has also studied Thelema and Tibetan Buddhism.
 In 1994, she married the German musician Winter, who has been her musical collaborator since.